jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 > ACARS (Aircraft Communications Addressing and Reporting System) is a digital datalink system for transmission of short messages between aircraft and ground stations via airband radio or satellite.
 The protocol was designed by ARINC and extended by SITA.

-In Linux we can Rx and decode ACARS messages using [acarsdec](https://github.com/TLeconte/acarsdec).
+In Linux, we can Rx and decode ACARS messages using [acarsdec](https://github.com/TLeconte/acarsdec).

 ```bash
 $ acarsdec -r 0 131.525 131.725 131.825